SaraKim-sy/Web-Design-Challenge/README.md

 In building this dashboard, we'll create individual pages for each plot and a means by which we can navigate between them.
 These pages will contain the visualizations and their corresponding explanations.
 We'll also have a landing page, a page where we can see a comparison of all of the plots, and another page where we can view the data used to build them.

-### Website Requirements
+### About the website

 For reference, see the ["Screenshots" section](#screenshots) below.

-The website must consist of 7 pages total, including:
+The website consists of 7 pages total, including:

 * A [landing page](#landing-page) containing:
   * An explanation of the project.